 The post-processing of FX trades for settlement through CLS has, since inception, been facilitated through bespoke messaging interfaces requiring CLS-provided software hosted at Settlement Member locations and requiring CLS-specific programming interfaces for the receipt and transmission of data related to the processing.

-Initial work in this space was developed by CLS through a series of 13 ISO 20022 messages for specific FX trade type – namely Non-Deliverable Forwards and Option Premiums - in the business area ‘trea’ that has since been declared obsolete.
+Initial work in this space was developed by CLS through a series of 13 ISO 20022 messages for specific FX trade type – namely Non-Deliverable Forwards and Option Premiums - in the business area ‘trea’ that has since been declared obsolete by ISO.

 This new development enables ISO 20022 messaging to be used for all of the FX post-trade processing for settlement and will allow CLS to decommission the above mentioned obsolete set of messages.
 We expect that this development will enable industry-standard messaging platforms to be adopted and facilitate straight-through-processing efficiencies.